(This page was written in response to the frequently asked question: the difference between the turbo and Surbo)

 10. The Surbo brings earlier, higher compression while avoiding overly high compression (and heat) from flooring the accelerator (as it reaches the rpm red line with just half throttle, so not needing to use full compression).
 The turbo pushes the engine with very highly compressed air so the engine parts and drivetrain must be of high grade to withstand the forces and heat.

 11. Blow-off valve.
-A turbo system requires a blow-off valve to limit pressure, so that the engine is not damaged.
+A turbo system requires a blow-off valve to limit pressure.
 When the pressure limit is reached, and blow off occurs, the pressure in the turbo drops, so loss of power occurs, as time is required for charging up again.
 A Surbo does not require a blow-off valve.
 As observed on a turbocharged Subaru Legacy 2.5 GT fitted with a Surbo, blow-off did not occur anymore, because at half-throttle, the engine would already reach the rpm limit.
 Thus there is more headroom with Surbo, so if the rpm limit is raised, there will be an even higher power output.

 12. For turbo diesel automatics (Chevrolet Epica LT), the accelerator has to be floored to call the turbo fully (which can bring higher diesel consumption and even smoke), but not for a similar Surbo-equipped vehicle, which requires only part throttle for the turbocharging to act.